MikeSWang/Triumvirate/README.rst

 .. note::

-    If enabling OpenMP, ensure your C++ compiler used supports it and is configured accordingly.
+    If enabling OpenMP, ensure the C++ compiler used supports it and is configured accordingly.
 The default |Makefile|_ (located at the repository directory root) assumes the GCC compiler and OpenMP library.
 See the `Installation